 Libor Nenutil, interpreter for the integration courses: Words like ‘visa’, ‘residence permit’ and ‘permanent residence’ are crucial.
 If they are confused, there can be fatal consequences for the immigrants.

 Libor Nenutil interprets English and French courses.
 He is a professional interpreter with several years of experience.
-Moreover, he is a trainer within the group of interpreters at the adaptation-integration courses ‘Welcome t...More
+Furthermore, he is a blogger and a trainer within the group of interpreters at the adaptation-integration c...More

 Kateřina Kopečná, course lecturer: I want to make sure that participants of my courses will not make the basic but very common mistakes related to the residence legislation.

 Kateřina Kopečná is a lawyer with a many years’ experience in counselling for foreigners.
 She mainly lectures residence legislation at the adaptation-integration courses as well as courses for students.
 In her lecturing, she pa...More

 Michael Giménez, Costa Rica: It is great that there are active intercultural experts who connect people from Latin America and the Czech Republic.

 Michael is working in the Czech Republic now but he comes from Chisco in Costa Rica.
 He’s a software engineer and his office in Costa Rica established a branch in Prague and sent him to the Czech Republic to work here for some ...More